sezan92/sezan92.github.io/_posts/2023-07-06-RL-course1-w1-blog.md

 ## TLDR

-- This note blog shows my notes on the Reinforcement learning (RL) course 1 Week 1 videos
+- This note blog shows my notes on the Reinforcement learning (RL) course 1 Week 1 video

 ### Story

 I am an RL enthusiast for a long time.
 The concept of training an agent based on rewards or punishments fascinated me from the beginning.
 I kept exploring the RL methods and architectures by myself for a bit of time.
 For example, the blogs of [The Game is ON!](https://sezan92.github.io/2020/03/22/RL.html) were based on my learning journey.
 It is still ongoing though!

 But there was something missing.
 I had some issues with basic terminologies in the literature.
 Some basic algorithms seemed very difficult for me.
 I had to step back a bit.
 I tried to read The famous book by "Sutton and Barto".
-But still there were something missing.
-I do not know what. *Then I got to know about Reinforcement learning Specialization by University of Alberta*.
-In this blog series I want to share my thoughts / ideas / notes about the course.
-I will try to explain in my simple language.
+But still, there was something missing.
+I do not know what. *Then I got to know about Reinforcement learning Specialization by the University of Alberta*.
+In this blog series, I want to share my thoughts/ideas/notes about the course.
+I will try to explain in simple language.
 The specialization is really good.
-I learnt a lot of things from it.
-First blog of this (hopefully) continuing blog series is about the Week 1 course 1 of the specialization.
+I learned a lot of things from it.
+The first blog of this (hopefully) continuing blog series is about Week 1 course 1 of the specialization.
 Please read.
-If there is any concern/question/feedback, please do not hesitate to email me to sezan92[at]gmail[dot]com.
+If there is any concern/question/feedback, please do not hesitate to email me at sezan92[at]gmail[dot]com.

 2023/07/12

 ### Week 1

 - Introduced k-arm bandit problem.
 It is a simple game with multiple buttons. (screenshot).
-Each button will give you reward. you need to choose the best button by pressing each button and maximizing the reward.
-Best similar thing is gambing!!
-But in our life we may take decisions by trial and error.
+Each button will give you a reward. you need to choose the best button by pressing each button and maximizing the reward.
+The best similar thing is gambling!!
+But in our life, we may take decisions by trial and error.

 ## Update 2023/02/22

-- Here the instructor gave example of clinical trial as k-armed bandit
+- Here the instructor gave the example of a clinical trial of a K-armed bandit
 ![k_armed_bandit_clinical_trial_pic_1](https://user-images.githubusercontent.com/11025093/220614930-30ff94e2-c943-4619-a25b-eebf9d7d279e.png)

-The big idea is that suppose a doctor has 3 patients. he doesnt know the medicine. so he trials 3 medicines for 3 patients. if he sees improvement in health in a patient for a certain medicine , he prescribes with the medicine.
+The big idea is that suppose a doctor has 3 patients. he doesn't know the medicine. so he trials 3 medicines for 3 patients. if he sees improvement in health in a patient for a certain medicine, he prescribes the medicine.

 - then the instructor defines the action and the reward combined as action value. here the action is the prescription and value is the better health.
 ![k_armed_bandit_action_values_equation](https://user-images.githubusercontent.com/11025093/220615216-d4df1955-58ba-4787-9e3c-7825c7dcbb88.png)

-- assuming the better health means better blood pressure, the instructor gives intuiton by following illustration
+- assuming better health means better blood pressure, the instructor gives intuition by following the illustration

 ![k_armed_bandit_trial_picture_equation](https://user-images.githubusercontent.com/11025093/220615637-9f057782-791e-44e8-9c52-af9b115d4399.png)

 - here each action $a$ , (i.e. medicine)  has action value $q(a)$ i.e. the blood pressure.

-- Our real life examples
+- Our real-life examples
 ![k_armed_bandit_other_examples](https://user-images.githubusercontent.com/11025093/220616144-23b61473-6cc1-43a6-8481-a61b2a6cc29a.png)

 My note:

-- I think clinical trial example is not good.
+- I think the clinical trial example is not good.
 Because they are not random trials.
-After many researches the doctors may get some candidates then they make a trial
+After much research the doctors may get some candidates then they make a trial
-- also all 3 patients must have similar condition.
+- also all 3 patients must have similar conditions.
-- the instructor could have gone with a simpler example, like food for a certain location etc
+- the instructor could have gone with a simpler example, like food for a certain location, etc
-- ALso i find the intuition of the equation not so good.
+- Also I find the intuition of the equation not so good.

 ### Action value

 Action value is the value of an action.
-(I know it is not genious to figure it out).
-But the question is how can we know the value of an action ?
+(I know it is not genius to figure it out).
+But the question is how can we know the value of an action?

-from the video, how can we know the value of the action of prescribing one medicine ? one of the ways is sample averaging method.
+from the video, how can we know the value of the action of prescribing one medicine?
+One of the ways is the sample averaging method.

 ![Screenshot from 2023-03-06 13-19-15](https://user-images.githubusercontent.com/11025093/223018545-601f20f3-fbc0-4b70-97f9-435955f93102.png)

 #### intuition

-for example if some people had a headache and the doctor doesnt know among the medicines  $A$ , $B$, $C$ which are the best. he tries all of them .
-Suppose for medicine $A$ the headache is cured 90 out of 100 times. for medicine $B$ it is 50 out of 100 times. then the action value for $A$ is $90/100$ => $0.9$ . now what about the other 10 ? they might have other factors, which leads us to the notion of $state$ value. more on that later.
+for example, if some people had a headache and the doctor doesn't know the medicines  $A$ , $B$, $C$ which are the best. he tries all of them.
+Suppose for medicine $A$ the headache is cured 90 out of 100 times. for medicine $B$ it is 50 out of 100 times. then the action value for $A$ is $90/100$ => $0.9$ . now what about the other 10?
+They might have other factors, which leads us to the notion of $state$ value. more on that later.
 [Video minute 1:57]

 ### Greedy action